 Although considerable progress has been made in automating the synthesis of certain categories of purely digital circuits, the synthesis of analog circuits and mixed analog-digital circuits has not proved to be as amenable to automation.
 There is no previously known general technique for automatically creating an analog circuit from a high-level statement of the design goals of the circuit.
-Describing "the analog dilemma," O. Aaserud and I. Ring Nielsen (1995) noted characterized by a combination of experience and intuition and requires a thorough knowledge of the process characteristics and the detailed specifications of the actual product.
+Describing "the analog dilemma," O. Aaserud and I. Ring Nielsen (1995) noted "Analog designers are few and far between.
+In contrast to digital design, most of the analog circuits are still handcrafted by the experts or so-called 'zahs' of analog design.
+The design process is characterized by a combination of experience and intuition and requires a thorough knowledge of the process characteristics and the detailed specifications of the actual product.